Schmavery/facebook-chat-api/DOCS.md

 - `type`: The string "presence".
 - `timestamp`: How old the information is.
 - `userID`: The ID of the user whose status this packet is describing
-- `online`: An boolean value represents is this user online.
+- `online`: A boolean value represents is this user online.
 Or will be undefined when occur a unknown situation for API.

 __Example__